 M. G. "Pat" Robertson has achieved national and international recognition as a religious broadcaster.
 He is the founder and chairman of The Christian Broadcasting Network, Inc., founder of International Family Entertainment, Inc., and several other organizations and broadcast entities.

 Founded in 1960, CBN was the first Christian television network established in the United States.
 Today CBN is one of the world's largest television ministries and produces programming seen in 90 nations and heard in 50 languages, including Russian, Arabic, Spanish, French, and Chinese.
-CBN's flagship program, The 700 Club, which Robertson hosts, is one of the longest running religious television shows and reaches an average of one million American viewers daily.
+CBN's flagship program, The 700 Club, which Robertson hosts, is one of the longest running religious television shows.

 Robertson was the founder and co-chairman of International Family Entertainment, Inc. (IFE).
 Formed in 1990, IFE produced and distributed family entertainment and information programming worldwide.
 IFE's principal business was The Family Channel, a satellite delivered cable-television network with 63 million U.S. subscribers.
 IFE, a publicly held company listed on the New York Stock Exchange, was sold in 1997 to Fox Kids Worldwide, Inc. for $1.9 billion.